What is the difference between the Professional Master's Program and the traditional M.S. Program?

 What kind of M.S. degree would PMP participants receive?

-The department grants only a single kind of M.S. degree, with two named options leading to it: the regular M.S. program and the Professional Master's Program.
-Thus, PMP participants would receive exactly the same M.S. degree that students in the regular M.S. program receive.
+The department grants only one M.S. degree, with two named options leading to it: the traditional M.S. program and the Professional Master's Program.
+PMP graduates will receive the exact same M.S. degree that students in the traditional M.S. program receive.
 The designation on the diploma will read "Master of Science--Computer Sciences."
-The transcript, however, will list the named option that leads to the degree.
-Thus, the designation on the transcript of PMP students will read "Master of Science--Computer Sciences, Major: Computer Sciences, Option: Professional Program."
+The transcript, however, will list the named option that leads to the degree: "Master of Science--Computer Sciences, Major: Computer Sciences, Option: Professional Program."

 Can international students apply to the PMP?